g4ndy/react-epro/README.md

 * OpenClinica needs to have the forms present on its side - the forms must be defined and setup in OC in order for the app to save them into the OC database.
 * The events and questions definitions as outputed from OpenClinica are used in JSON setup files of this app to properly connect 1:1 between OpenClinica's questions and questions shown and saved from the app into the OpenClinica database.

-### Currently there are those types of questions supported:
+## Currently there are those types of questions supported:

-**VAS scales**
+### VAS scales

 ![image](https://user-images.githubusercontent.com/33530732/121013452-21726180-c799-11eb-9936-a15ab36d5371.png)

-**Radio buttons (works also as a trigger for show/hide another questions)**
+### Radio buttons (works also as a trigger for show/hide another questions)

 ![image](https://user-images.githubusercontent.com/33530732/121014111-e4f33580-c799-11eb-8f19-4d31e5c4555b.png)

 ### If the question is shown, it is then obligatory to answer it:

 ![image](https://user-images.githubusercontent.com/33530732/121014919-c5104180-c79a-11eb-872a-d31d08cd8777.png)

-(the information about required answer will be shown upon trying to submit the form while some fields were left unanswered)
+The information about required answer will be shown upon trying to submit the form while some fields were left unanswered.